• Features

 Google is clearly the most popular search engine, so the opportunities that it creates you to reach your target audience are profound.
 Your customers will often use Google to search for products like yours.

-Running ads on Google can help you to get in front of those individuals when they’re actively looking for the items that you sell online.
-The three primary types of Google Ads are search ads, Shopping ads, and display ads.
+Running advertisements on Google can help you to get in front of those individuals when they’re actively looking for the items that you sell online.
+The three primary types of ads on Google are search, Shopping, and display.

 Through SEO and other organic efforts, you could work your website up to a top spot in search engine rankings.
 However, until you get to that point, paid search ads may be an essential part of your digital marketing campaign.